Quick Bhatura is for those times when you are in a hurry to make this dish without resting time. This Bhatoora gets done in 15 to 20 mins time.

 This is a quick version of the regular bhaturas, so we add mashed potatoes along with curds and baking soda.

-Resting the dough for 20 mins is enough to make these bhaturas, however, if you can rest it to an hour also its fine.
+Resting the dough for 20 mins is enough to make these bhaturas, however, if you can rest it for an hour also fine.

 Rava is added to make the bhaturas to make it crispy.